 On behalf of the organizing committee,

-It is our great pleasure to invite you to the 3rd International Public Health Conference & 20th National Public Health Colloquium which will be held in Kuching, Sarawak, Malaysia from 28th-29th August 2013.
+It is our great pleasure to invite you to the 4th International Public Health Conference which will be held in Putrajaya, Malaysia from 26th-28th August 2014.

 This annual International Conference brings together many members and non-members, local friends and abroad colleagues who share a common goal; a view of global health and public advocacies.
 Understandably this conference will provide an excellent forum for the discussion of problems, challengers and mitigations efforts in public health.

-During this conference, the discussion would revolve around the theme of “New Insights into Non Communicable Disease Prevention: The Next Step”.
+During this conference, the discussion would revolve around the theme of “New Paradigm in Public Health Nutrition: Towards Competent Policy and Practice”.
 The theme is important nowadays with many changing public health facades and new perils, that needs great leadership and governance.
 Without such leadership, public policies will disintegrate leaving many gaps in health care and its related implications on the health environment.
 Several related sub-themes have also been identified to be deliberated and pondered upon.

 | Early birds special for registration